KarchinLab/2020plus/doc/installation.rst

 Package requirements
 ~~~~~~~~~~~~~~~~~~~~

+.. note:: Upgrading the package dependency of probabilistic2020 to version >=1.0.6 is recommended.

 Once downloaded, please add the directory to your :code:`PATH` variable.
 Because 20/20+ internally uses the random forest package in R, you will both need `R <https://www.r-project.org/>`_ and the randomForest library installed.
 Once R is installed, you can install the random forest package: